Other ways to pay for dentistry.

-Don't overlook the possibility of making some type of financial arrangement directly with your dentist.
-Doing so can turn out to be beneficial for both of you.
+If you're paying for your dental services on your own, don't overlook the possibility of making some type of financial arrangement directly with your dentist.
+Doing so may be beneficial for both of you.

 Your offer may be turned down.
 But besides the obvious benefit this arrangement has for you, it can provide a number of advantages for your dentist too, so there's no reason not to ask.

-1) Advance payments make less work for your dentist's staff.
+1) Advance payments make less work for your dentist's employees.